AhmadMamduhh/PCA_Implementation/README.md

 An implementation for the Principle Component Analysis algorithm using Python and NumPy.
-Visualization are also available using the Matplotlib library.
+Visualizations are also available using the Matplotlib library.